keithbuhler/keithbuhler.github.io/index.md

 My life mission is to help people of all ages to pursue virtue and wisdom.
 The pursuit of wisdom informs my teaching, coaching, and other activities.

-In my day job, I'm a headmaster at a [classical Christian school](https://classicalchristian.org/), and academic philosopher with a special interest in virtue ethics.
+In my day job, I'm a headmaster at a [classical Christian school](https://classicalchristian.org/) and an academic philosopher with a special interest in virtue ethics.

-In other areas of the classical education renewal, I serve as a board member of two other classical schools and recently became an [Alcuin Fellow](http://www.alcuinfellowship.com/) (West Coast chapter).
+In other areas of the classical education renewal, I serve as a board member of another classical schools and recently became an [Alcuin Fellow](http://www.alcuinfellowship.com/) (West Coast chapter).

 When possible, I teach online philosophy courses for Asbury University.